Topical Cinnamon – A Home Acne Remedy That Actually Works

 But after all these years, science has finally stepped in and made cinnamon’s acne powers official.
 Cinnamon has finally stopped being just a home remedy and entered another league.

 In this article we covered why eating cinnamon can clear acne; it’s proven to lower blood sugar and insulin, and hence oily skin.
-But when applied directly to your face, the cinnamon spice has a very different set of powers.
+But when applied directly to your face, cinnamon has a very different set of powers.

 Topical cinnamon can improve skin tone